 Property Particulars Disclaimer

 Matthews & Goodman as agent and for the Vendors/Lessors of this property give notice that 1) These particulars have been checked and are understood to be materially correct at the date of publication.
 The content however, is given without responsibility and should not, in any circumstances, be relied upon as representations of fact.
 Intending purchasers/lessees should satisfy themselves as to their correctness and as to the availability to the property, prior to arranging viewings of the property.
 2) These particulars are a guide only and do not form part of an offer or contract.
 3) Matthews & Goodman, their employees, nor the Vendors/Lessors make or give any representation or warranty in relation to the property.
 4) No representation or warranty is given in respect of any part, equipment or services at the property.
 5) Unless otherwise stated, prices, rents or other prices quoted are exclusive of VAT.
 Intending purchaser/lessees must satisfy themselves independently as to the incidence of VAT in respect of any transaction relating to this property.
-6) All floor areas have been measured and calculated in accordance with the RICS property measurement (incorporating IPMS) 1st Edition, May 2015, Office space has been measured to IPMS 3 - Office, unless otherwise stated.
-7) Date of Publication: February 2016.
+6) In accordance with Anti Money Laundering Regulations, identification and confirmation of source funding may be required from the acquiring party.
+7) All floor areas have been measured and calculated in accordance with the RICS property measurement (incorporating IPMS) 1st Edition, May 2015, Office space has been measured to IPMS 3 - Office, unless otherwise stated.
+8) Date of Publication: March 2018.

 Complaints Handling Procedure